-Growth in Montana's labor force will slow over the next several years as 100,000 workers approach retirement and too few skilled workers move into jobs.
-12 Paid leave helps businesses attract and retain skilled workers and allows small businesses to compete by providing employee benefits packages.
+Montana continues to face a tight labor market with too few skilled workers available for job openings.
+In the second half of 2021, Montana had 40,000 unfilled job openings per month.
+At the same time, the retirement of baby boomers is also straining Montana's labor market.
+In 2022, Montana will see more than 200,000 residents in retirement.
+Paid leave helps businesses attract and retain skilled workers and allows small businesses to compete by providing employee benefits packages.
 Employers with paid leave experience reduced turnover costs.
-In Montana, retaining one employee in a year could save an employer up to \$13,611.
-13 In states with paid family and medical leave programs, employers have experienced improved worker attitudes and productivity and almost no abuse of the program. ^{14,15}
+In Montana, retaining one employee in a year could save an employer up to \$14,000.
+In states with paid family and medical leave programs, employers have experienced improved worker attitudes and productivity and almost no abuse of the program.

-How Does Investing in Paid Leave Benefit Montana's Economy?
+How does investing in paid leave benefit Montana's economy?

 Paid leave helps keep workers attached to the workforce and can increase their earnings over their lifetime.
 In one study, new mothers who took paid family leave were 93 percent more likely to return to their employers and earn more the year after giving birth.
-In Montana, approximately 13,000 parents faced potential lost wages of about \$45 million because of unpaid parental leave taken.
-Women working for low wages and using paid leave were less likely to need SNAP benefits and reported receiving an average of \$800 less in public assistance the year after giving birth.
+Women working for low wages and using paid leave were less likely to need SNAP benefits and reported receiving an average of \$800 less in public assistance the year after a giving birth.

-1 Mont.
+Mont.
 Code Ann.
 39-51-202 through 39-51-204.
-Under unemployment insurance, a covered employer is defined to be one of the following: (1) total payroll for current or previous calendar year exceeds \$1,000; (2) an employer that acquires a business already subject to Montana UI; (3) an employer that is subject to Federal Unemployment Tax Act (FUTA); (4) an employer that employs agricultural workers and pays more than \$20,000 in cash for ag labor in any quarter from the previous or current year; (5) an employer that employs 10 or more ag workers in 20 different weeks during the current or previous year; or (6) employ domestic or household workers and pay more than \$1,000 in a quarter of current or previous year.
+Under unemployment insurance, a covered employer is defined to one of the following: (1) total payroll for current or previous calendar year exceeds \$1,000; (2) an employer that acquires a business already subject to Montana UI; (3) an employer that is subject to Federal Unemployment Tax Act (FUTA); an employer that employs agricultural workers and pay more than \$20,000 in cash for ag labor in any quarter from the previous or current year; (5) employer that employs 10 or more ag workers in 20 different weeks during the current or previous year; or (6) employ domestic or household workers and pay more than \$1,000 in a quarter of current or previous year.

-2 Qualifying wages is defined in Mont.
+Qualifying wages is defined in Mont.
 Code Ann.
 39-51-2105.
-"To qualify for benefits, an individual must have been paid total wages for employment in the base period in an amount: (1) not less than 1 1⁄2 times the wages earned in the calendar quarter in which wages were the highest during the base period; however, the total wages in the base period must be equal to or greater than 7% of the average annual wage described in 39-51-2201; or (2) equal to or greater than 50% of the average annual wage described in 39-51-2201."
+"To qualify for benefits, an individual must have been paid total wages for employment in the base period in an amount: (1) not less than 1 1⁄2 times the wages earned in the calendar quarter in which wages were the highest during the base period; however, the total wages in the base period must be equal to or greater than 7% of the average annual wage described in 39-51-2201; or (2) equal to or greater than 50% of the average annual wage described in 39-51-2201; or (2) equal to or greater than 50% of the average annual wage described in 39-51-2201."

-3 This definition of serious health condition is similar to federal Family Medical Leave Act.
-This includes: (i) continuing treatment by a health-care provider that results in incapacity of more than three consecutive calendar days, such as pneumonia, surgery, or broken bones; (ii) chronic conditions that require periodic visits to provider, continue over extended period, and cause episodic, rather than continuing, periods of incapacity, such as diabetes or epilepsy; or (iii) conditions requiring multiple treatments and recovery from treatments, such as cancer.
-See Code of Federal Regulations, Title 29, Section 825.114, as of Dec.
-26, 2018.
+This definition of serious health condition is similar to federal Family Medical Leave Act.
+This includes: (i) continuing treatment by a health care provider that results in incapacity of more than three consecutive calendar days, such as pneumonia, surgery or broken bones; (ii) chronic conditions that require periodic visits to provider, continue over extended period, and cause episodic rather than continuing periods of incapacity, such as diabetes or epilepsy; or (iii) conditions requiring multiple treatments and recovery from treatments, such as cancer.
+See Code of Federal Regulations, Title 29, Section 825.115, as of Feb.
+2023.

-4 Wages is defined in MCA 39-51-201(25).
+Wages is defined in MCA 39-51-201(25).